LouisTCat/hello5/README.md

-Sample Markdown

 # Welcome to the ReadMe for this Project

-This ReadMe was authored in Markdown, specifically GitHub Flavored Markdown, which includes syntax highlighting, task lists, tables, and @mentions. (@Name, did I miss anything?)
+This ReadMe was authored in Markdown, specifically GitHub Flavored Markdown, which includes syntax highlighting, task lists, tables, and @mentions.

-Emoji are also supported in Markdown! :thumbsup: :shipit:
+Emoji are also supported in Markdown! :thumbsup:
 See the [Emoji Cheat Sheet](http:http://emoji-cheat-sheet.com) for the complete list.

 You can learn more about Markdown here - and you can also create a link automatically like this - https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf